The DO sensor rebuild service consists of the following 7 steps:

 The silicone membrane is reinforced with stainless steel mesh and can be damaged easily.
 Just a bump can ruin its integrity.
-Eventually it will become clogged, stretched or damaged and should be changed regularly.
+Eventually, it will become clogged, stretched or damaged and should be changed regularly.
 Inspection and calibration of the sensor will determine when to change the cartridge.
 Broadley-James has designed a membrane testing kit to confirm the membrane has not been compromised prior to use.
 The membrane cartridge is replaced during a rebuild.

 Refill Electrolyte Solution

 It is recommended that the electrolyte be changed after every run for the sensor to work at optimum reliability.
 The surface of the cathode assembly is ground to allow a thin layer of electrolyte to be trapped between the membrane and the glass.
 It is this solution which completes the circuit of the sensor.
-The electrolyte, along with the membrane, is replaced during rebuild.
+The electrolyte, along with the membrane, is replaced during the rebuild.

 Provide Quality Assurance Certificate and 1-Year Warranty